-FEMA is not responsible for building, maintaining, operating or certifying levee systems.
-FEMA does, however, develop and enforce the regulatory and procedural requirements that are used to determine whether a completed levee system should be credited with providing 1%-annual-chance flood protection and mapped accordingly on a FIRM.
+FEMA is not responsible for building, maintaining, operating, or certifying levee systems.
+FEMA does, however, develop and enforce the regulatory and procedural requirements that are used to determine whether a completed levee system should be credited with reducing the risk from the 1-percent-annual-chance flood and mapped accordingly on a FIRM.

 These requirements are documented in Section 65.10 of the NFIP regulations and in FEMA's Guidelines and Standards for Flood Risk Analysis and Mapping, developed to clarify the regulatory and procedural requirements for FEMA contractors and mapping partners.
-FEMA relies on federal, state and local agencies and private levee owners to provide them with the required data and documentation on levee systems so that the hazards and risks in levee-impacted areas may be presented accurately on the maps and related products.
+FEMA relies on Federal, State, and local agencies and private levee owners to provide the required data and documentation on levee systems so that the hazards in levee-impacted areas may be presented accurately on the maps and related products.

-FEMA also develops and enforces the regulatory and procedural requirements for levee systems that are being constructed for the first time or that are being restored to provide 1-percent-annual-chance flood protection.
+FEMA also develops and enforces the regulatory and procedural requirements for levee systems that are being constructed for the first time or that are being restored to reduce the risk from the 1-percent-annual-chance flood protection.
 These requirements are presented in Section 61.12 and Section 65.14 of the NFIP regulations and in the previously referenced Guidelines and Standards.
-As with completed levee systems, FEMA relies on federal, state and local agencies to provide data and documentation regarding the new and restored levee systems.
+As with completed levee systems, FEMA relies on Federal, State, and local agencies to provide data and documentation regarding the new and restored levee systems.

-Communities, state agencies and federal agencies may construct new levee systems to address flood hazards and reduce flood risks to structures and people in a particular community or particular area of a state.
-Likewise, these communities and agencies may undertake a project to restore the flood protection capability of a levee system that had previously been credited with providing a 1%-annual-chance level of flood protection to that level of protection, thereby reducing the flood risk to the people and structures located in levee-impacted areas.
+Communities, State, and Federal agencies may construct new levee systems to address flood hazards and reduce flood risks to structures and people in a particular community or particular area of a State.
+Likewise, these communities and agencies may undertake a project to restore the risk reduction capability of a levee system that had previously been credited with reducing the hazard from a 1-percent-annual-chance level of flood, thereby reducing the flood hazard to the people and structures located in levee-impacted areas.

-When communities, state agencies and federal agencies undertake such projects to provide a 1%-annual-chance level of flood protection, they likely will want to submit the appropriate data and documentation to FEMA, so that FEMA may present updated, accurate flood hazard and risk information on the maps and related documents.
-The required data and documentation will vary, depending on the type of determination that the community would like FEMA to make regarding the project and the flood insurance risk zone designation that the community would like FEMA to include on the effective FIRM for that community.
+When communities, State, and Federal agencies undertake such projects to reduce the hazard from a 1-percent-annual-chance level of flood, they likely will want to submit the appropriate data and documentation to FEMA, so that FEMA may present updated, accurate flood hazard information on the maps and related documents.
+The required data and documentation will vary, depending on the type of determination that the community would like FEMA to make regarding the project and the flood zone designation that the community would like FEMA to include on the effective FIRM for that community.

 Before deciding on these options, however, it is important for communities to know the requirements, responsibilities and impacts that these options will have on community residents and business owners.

-If a community is engaged in the process of restoring a flood protection system credited with providing 1-percent-annual-chance flood protection on the effective FIRM and decertified by a federal agency responsible for flood protection design or construction, the CEO of a community or other responsible community official may submit certain data and documentation and request, in writing, that FEMA make a "flood protection restoration" determination.
-If the data and documentation that are submitted with the request support such a determination, FEMA will issue a written flood protection restoration determination and will change the FIRM in the levee-impacted area to show it as Zone AR.
+If a community is engaged in the process of restoring a flood protection system credited with reducing the hazard from a 1-percent-annual-chance flood on the effective FIRM and decertified by a Federal agency responsible for flood hazard projects design or construction, the CEO of a community or other responsible community official may submit certain data and documentation and request, in writing, that FEMA make a determination that they are eligible for a food control restoration zone.
+If the data and documentation that are submitted with the request support such a determination, FEMA will issue a written determination and will change the FIRM in the levee-impacted area to show it as Zone AR.

-The levee resources listed below provide more information on regulatory requirements, procedural requirements and benefits of adequate progress and flood protection restoration determinations.
+The levee resources listed below provide more information on regulatory requirements, procedural requirements, and the benefits of levee system adequate progress (Zone A99) and (Zone AR) determinations.

 - Flood Protection Restoration: Zone AR Requirements Summary for State and Local Officials